No. 6 Kentucky still perfect in SEC, holds off Vandy 87-81

 BIG SHOT

 A fan hit a half-court shot at halftime to win a three-year lease on an Acura.
-He celebrated with a high-five from Michigan football coach Jim Harbaugh, who sat with Vanderbilt coach Bryce Drew's father, Homer, behind the Vanderbilt bench.
+He celebrated with a high-five from Michigan football coach Jim Harbaugh, who sat with Drew's father, Homer, behind the Vanderbilt bench.
 Harbaugh is in town for the AFCA convention.

 UP NEXT